cunilog/cunilog/basics.md

 ### Threading

 The type of a Cunilog target is probably its most important characteristic.
-This type cannot be changed later unless the application and the target are both single-threaded.
+This type cannot be changed later unless the application and the target are both single-threaded only.

 The __enum cunilogtype__ denotes the type of a target.